Tips and techniques to improve your speech with stories

 Try different voices for different characters.

-Find out where to pause, where to stress a word and where to go faster and act out what you're saying.
+Find out where to pause, where to stress a word, where to go faster and allow yourself to 'act out' what you're saying.

 Did you know there are more effective ways than others to introduce or lead into your story?